-Current VA Refinance Rates
+Current VA Refinance Rates | February 2024

-As reported from a weekly survey of 100+ lenders by Freddie Mac, the average mortgage interest rates rose slightly this week across three main loan types — 30-year fixed (3.69% to 3.75%), 15-year fixed (3.13% to 3.2%), and 5/1 ARM (3.39% to 3.44%).
+As reported from a weekly survey of 100+ lenders by Freddie Mac, the average mortgage interest rates changed slightly week over week — 30-year fixed rates went up (6.90% to 6.94%) while 15-year fixed rates went down (6.29% to 6.26%).

-VA Refinance Rates 2019
+VA Refinance Rates 2024

 When should you refinance?

-Everyone’s financial situation is different, however, and refinancing can help you achieve a couple of different financial goals.
+Everyone’s financial situation is different, however, and refinancing can help you achieve a few different financial goals.
 Below are some of the most common reasons homeowners refinance:

 - Lower your interest rate and monthly payment.
-Refinancing into a lower interest rate not only reduces the total interest costs you owe over the life of the loan, but it can reduce your monthly mortgage payment as well.
+Refinancing into a lower interest rate not only reduces the total interest cost you owe over the life of the loan, but it can reduce your monthly mortgage payment as well.
 This is the most common reason to refinance.

 - Fund home projects or consolidate your debt.
 If you’ve earned enough equity in your home, then a cash-out refinance allows you to tap into that equity for cash.
-There are no restrictions on how you can use the money, so many homeowners use it to pay for home repairs or remodel projects as well consolidate debt.
+There are no restrictions on how you can use the money, so many homeowners use it to pay for home repairs or remodel projects as well as to consolidate debt.

 What type of refinance should I choose?

 Both have different benefits and loan processing requirements, so it’s important for homeowners to know what they want to accomplish with a refinance.

 VA Streamline Refinance

 Also known as an Interest Rate Reduction Refinance Loan (IRRRL), the VA streamline refinance is best if you want to lower your interest rate and monthly payment.
 In fact, your new monthly payment must be lower than your current one to be eligible for this loan.

 VA Cash-out Refinance

-Qualifying for this loan is a longer process.
+Qualifying for this loan is a longer process than an IRRRL.
 You’ll need to meet similar requirements to when you purchased your existing home, including credit score and debt-to-income ratio requirements, plus a new home appraisal.

 How do I get the best VA refinance rate?